malthe/ugandasms/docs/index.rst

   Allows mobile users to register their names.

-*Community Health*

-  This app provides a community vulnerability surveillance system.
-It was designed for use in rural areas of Uganda.

 The `Kannel <http://www.kannel.org/>`_ SMS gateway is the default option for connectivity, but it's easy to write your own message transport.